 Airport security is what it always is; intrusive, obnoxious, unproductive, insulting.
-From standing in front of the x ray scanner with your hands above your head, to a quick pat down by a uniformed government servant, it is hard to feel this is for my own good.
+From standing in front of the x ray scanner with your hands above your head, to a quick pat down by a uniformed government servant, it is hard to ever feel this is for my own good.

 The United States is behind me, Nicaragua is in front of me.

-In the middle of the night, on the way to Granada, I can’t see anything of what I have gotten myself into, only know that another place on a world map is about to unfold for me.
+In the middle of the night, on our way to Granada, I can’t see anything of what I have gotten myself into, only know that another place on a world map is about to unfold for me.

 I’m glad, as Martine navigates the dark narrow roads, that I’m not a duck.